-The root system of the tree pictured above is interesting, visually stimulating and unique.
-Fortunately for the community that it resides in, the tree was placed far enough away from the nearby sidewalk.
-Three feet closer and the sidewalk would look more like a mountain range.
+The root system of the tree pictured above is interesting and visually stimulating.
+And fortunately, the tree grows far enough away from the nearby sidewalk.
+If it were three feet closer, then the sidewalk would look more like a mountain range!

 How to prevent tree root damage:

 Some trees are more prone to invasive and above-ground roots.
 As such, you should plan accordingly if you’d like to plan these trees near buildings or hardscapes, such as driveways or sidewalks.

 Here are some of San Diego’s biggest violators:

 You should install root barrier at the time of planting.
 It can be made out of heavy plastic or metal and placed between a tree and the nearby hardscapes.
 This will contain the roots, which should prevent damage to surrounding areas later on.

 Bio Barrier is a form of root barrier that includes root inhibitors:

 Proper irrigation is crucial.
 Trees need periodic, deep watering, versus more frequent and shorter surface watering.
 This can cause issues when trees are planted in turf areas, which will have different irrigation requirements.
 Therefore, watering tubes should be installed to deliver water further down into the soil.
 This will consequently encourage deeper root growth, which can help prevent damage to hardscapes and prevent toppling trees.